 Granular Audience Targeting: Personalization at the category level is somewhat limited.
 Still, when transaction data is added to the mix, the level of personalization becomes much more detailed and more reliably relevant to the consumer.
 Having access to this data is a significant performance enhancer, allowing for the efficient generation of creative content with AI and templates.
 Without these key efficiencies, it wouldn’t be possible to utilize Commerce Media’s first-party data fully.

-Is Handing Over So Many Marketing Tasks to AI Risky?
+Is Handing Over So Many Marketing Tasks To AI Risky?

 With agentic and generative AI working in tandem, many of the risks associated with AI use are heavily reduced.
 However, the technology isn’t perfect, and mistakes need to be prevented.